 Dancers should be ready for an action-packed schedule which includes 4 classes a day.
 All the students participating in the program will be evaluated and placed in a level which best suits their needs.
 Do not worry about your current level at this point.
 Rest assured that you’ll be placed in a level/class that suits you best.
-Our professional staff is always on campus (on the Kibbutz) during programming hours and are there to assist you, should you feel a need to be placed in a different level/class.
+Our professional staff is always on campus (on the Kibbutz) during programming hours and are readily available to assist you, should you feel a need to be placed in a different level/class.

 In order to do so, go to the registration page here, complete the registration form and proceed to make the registration payment.
 Once that is complete, you will secure your place in the upcoming program.

-The longer programs will develop the students physique and broaden their experience, bringing them to a more advanced level.
-Those who choose to register for the 4-week or 6-week program will also have a chance to see more of Israel as our field trips on Fridays include visits to the ancient city of Akko (Acre), the seaside grottoes of Rosh Hanikra, the Sea of Galilee, and/or other exciting highlights of the historic Galilee region of northern Israel and occasional tours to the Dead Sea, Masada, and Jerusalem.
+The longer programs will develop the student’s physique and broaden their experience, bringing them to a more advanced level.
+Those who choose to register for the 4-week or 6-week program will also have a chance to see more of Israel as our field trips on alternate Fridays include visits to the ancient city of Akko (Acre), the seaside grottoes of Rosh Hanikra, the Sea of Galilee, and/or other exciting highlights of the historic Galilee region of northern Israel and occasional tours to the Dead Sea, Masada, and Jerusalem.